MicrosoftDocs/win32/desktop-src/HyperV_v2/cim-aggregationmetricvalue.md

 ---
-Description: Represents the instance value of a metric defined by an instance of CIM\_AggregationMetricDefinition. ms.assetid: 663ef18a-0238-416f-9682-8809b271b4fc
+description: Represents the instance value of a metric defined by an instance of CIM\_AggregationMetricDefinition. ms.assetid: 663ef18a-0238-416f-9682-8809b271b4fc
 title: CIM_AggregationMetricValue class
 ms.topic: reference